 Cabinets are actually a pain to clean.
 "They're constantly coming into contact with grease, dirt, food, and bacteria," says Becca Napelbaum, a cleaning expert from the on-demand home service app Handy.
 And depending on how tall your cabinets are, there can be one more thing to keep on top of.

-If your cabinets aren't built all the way up, and instead have a few feet of dead air between their tops and the ceiling, you can have a hard-to-reach zone that's a magnet for kitchen grime and dust.
+If your cabinets aren't built all the way up, and instead have a few inches or feet of dead space between their tops and the ceiling, you can have a hard-to-reach zone that's a magnet for kitchen grime and dust.